GitiHubi/courseACA/README.md

 Further details on the **ACA Internal Auditing Programme** content und structure can found via the following [link](https://aca.unisg.ch/en/arbeitsgebiete/ruud/education) (in German).
 The programm is run by the Chair of [Internal Control & Internal Audit](https://aca.unisg.ch/en/arbeitsgebiete/ruud/team) and team at the University of St.Gallen (HSG).

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

+Please note, the creation of the distinct notebooks is currently work in progress, so please expect minor bugs as well as some rough edges ;)

 ## Python Start-Up and Refresh Notebooks: